uio-carpentry/organisational/README.md

 If you are an instructor or co-instructor for a workshop, please consult the [onboarding checklist](workshop-operations/onboarding-checklist.md)!

-## Contribute

-If you think something is missing, there's a mistake somewhere or you want a clarification, please feel free to create an [Issue](https://github.com/uio-carpentry/organisational/issues)!

 ## Workshop Operations

 Everything you need to know about how we run workshops